benjamingr/favicon-bug/README.md

 (no spinner)

+As people have pointed Firefox [does this too](http://i.imgur.com/3zkPKD7.png).

 This is what it looks like before crashing on my computer (currently testing on travel laptop with 4gb ram):

 ![](http://i.imgur.com/J16lwjF.png)